janimattiellonen/discgolf-diary/2020/Form and technique.md

 ### What to try

-- try with low reach back, if throwing hyzer shots
+- try with low reachback, if throwing hyzer shots
-- start with a low reach back and then tilt your wrist extremly and see what happens.
+- start with a low reachback and then tilt your wrist extremly and see what happens.
 Then gradully lessen the tilt of the wris throw again and see what happens.

 ## Videos